Big Ten Fund Raisers Institute—Faculty

 Dean, BTFRI; President and CEO, The University of Iowa Center for Advancement

-Lynette Marshall is the president and CEO of the University of Iowa Center for Advancement, an organization that recently combined two longstanding institutions—the UI Foundation and the UI Alumni Association.
-In 2016, the University of Iowa completed the largest fundraising campaign in the history of the university and the state of Iowa, exceeding its $1.7 billion For Iowa.
-Forever More. campaign by $275 million.
-In her more than a decade of service at Iowa, the UI Center for Advancement has experienced record performance and growth and has become a national leader in creating a campus culture of philanthropy.
+Lynette Marshall is the president and CEO of the University of Iowa Center for Advancement, which is the new organization that combines the UI Foundation and UI Alumni Association.
+The UI Foundation recently completed the largest fundraising campaign in the history of the University of Iowa and the state of Iowa, exceeding its $1.7 billion For Iowa.
+Forever More. campaign goal by $275 million.
+In her more than decade of service at Iowa, the UI Foundation has experienced record performance and growth and has become a national leader in creating a campus culture of philanthropy.

 In addition to serving as dean of the Big Ten Fund Raisers Institute, Marshall provides leadership to several national organizations, including the Association of Governing Boards and the Council for the Advancement and Support of Education (CASE).
 She was honored with the 2017 CASE Institutionally Related Foundation Commonfund Award.